 S: Again, great question but hard to answer in few lines.
 To begin with I think it’s all about visibility, make yourself visibility and demonstrate you favor a diverse team.
 Then maybe, become a bit more creative in where you are looking for candidates—why not advertise a specific job offering in “Gala” or “Mädchen” [Note: Women’s magazines in Germany]?
 But more importantly I believe we need to go back to the school system and need to start encouraging girls to engage with computers, with technology, to learn coding etc. This is a known “Must have” and there are some awesome programs running, even in Germany and I would love to see game companies supporting those.

 M: How about the age issue?
-Do you think there is an age limit for people working in the industry?
+Do you think there is an age limit for people working in the video game industry?
 Does a 50-year old game localizer, programmer, or game designer bring more expertise to the team, or outdated views?

 S: Great question!
 I am, amongst others, researching quite a bit on diversity within the gaming space and just recently read an article about the industry’s issue with ageing.
 I absolutely think we might get an issue with this aspect.
 If you look at the current top management at games companies in Germany right now—they are all in their 40s.
 Imagine 10 years from now—are they fit enough to still lead these companies?!
 What kind of job are you doing once you’ve been the CEO of a company for few years?
 Not sure.
 But I think the industry needs to realize it is ageing not only itself but also the people working in the gaming space.